kts-desilva/prot_fs_streamlit/README.md

 Models:

+- XGBoost
 - Random Forest
-- XGB
-- Ridge
+- Support Vector Machine
-- LGBM
+- Stochastic Gradient Descent
-- Neural Network
+-
 Our main accuracy metric is RMSE.
 To enhance our model definition, we utilized Cross Validation and Random Search for hyperparameter tuning.
+Further, we have considered using precision, recall and specificity metrics to access the quality of the developed methodlogy.

 # Run the App